varnishcache/varnish-cache/doc/sphinx/tutorial/devicedetection.rst

 4. Modify output sent to the client so any caches outside our control don't serve the wrong content.

-All this while still making sure that we only get 1 cache object per URL per device class.
+All this while still making sure that we only get 1 cached object per URL per device class.

 Example 1: Send HTTP header to backend
 ''''''''''''''''''''''''''''''''''''''

-The basic case is that Varnish add the X-UA-Device HTTP header on the backend requests, and the backend mentions in the response Vary header that the content is dependant on this header.
+The basic case is that Varnish adds the X-UA-Device HTTP header on the backend requests, and the backend mentions in the response Vary header that the content is dependant on this header.